JeremyRand/namecoin.org/docs/faq/index.md

 The registration fees are destroyed by the transaction.
 Nobody gets them.

 ### Who gets the transaction fee?
 The miners do, just like in Bitcoin.
-The standard transaction fee is 0.005 NMC.
-You can increase this amount if you want to improve the chance that the transaction will be processed as soon as possible.
+Paying higher fees improves the chance that the transaction will be processed quickly.
+Like Bitcoin, the client will suggest a fee that is likely to be processed quickly.

 ### How long are names good for?
 You have to execute an update on a name every 35,999 blocks at the latest (between 200 and 250 days), otherwise it expires.
 Usually there are no registration fees for updates.
 There is a fee of 0.005 NMC, however, if you update very early.